rjalexa/rjalexa/README.md

-- 👋 Hi, I’m @rjalexa, a medical doctor dabbling with  information technology (and service design and medical research)
+- 👋 Hi, I’m @rjalexa, a medical doctor with  information technology skills (and service design and medical research)
-- 👀 I’m striving to becoming fluent with data science and knowledge modeling.
+- 👀 I'm mostly developing backends with python and several DB technologies (SQL, NoSQL, Vector)
-- 🌱 I’m currently practicing the above trying to devise little "experiments" with real data rather than working on abstract cases.
+- 🌱 I love data science, build complex AI based ETL pipelines and automate boring stuff.
 - 📫 my email is bob and can be reached at my ralexander.it domain.
 I live on Central European time.
 Keep safe!

 <!---